-The Board of Directors has delegated responsibility for the management of credit risk to its Board Finance and Risk Committee.
-A separate Management credit committee reporting to the Board Finance and Risk Committee is responsible for the oversight of the Bank's credit risk.
+The Board of Directors has delegated responsibility for the management of credit risk to its Board Credit Committee.
+The Management Credit committee reporting to the Board Credit Committee is responsible for the oversight of the Bank's credit risk.

 4.3.2 a.
 Credit risk measurement